paris1c/Project-1/README.md

 ## Dataset:
 ### Our World In Data - COVID 19 data, Vaccination data and Hospitalization data
 We have use Our World in Data Covid dataset for the purpose of this project.
 Our World in Data is a scientific online publication which focuses on large global problems such as disease, climate change, war, etc. This dataset is consist of 207 countries.

-## Research questions to answer:
+## Project proposal and questions to analyze:
-1. Correlation between cases and amount of people vaccinated - Parisa
+1. Global impact of Covid 19 by Income Groups - Parisa
-2. GDP versus vaccines/cases - parisa
+2. If people with pre-existing conditions are more prone to be hospitalized or die -Laurane
+3. Top 10 Countries by Cases - Victoria
+4. Top 10 Counties by Hospitalization/ICU Admissions - Victoria
-4. Trend of Covid related total deaths by country  -vasanta
+5. Trend of Covid related total deaths by country  -vasanta
-5. Progress of fully vaccinated people in the world by country - vasanta
+6. Progress of fully vaccinated people in the world by country - vasanta
-6. How effective the vaccination is in each country - Laurane
-7. New cases over time by country - Victoria
-8. Hospitalization rate by country - Victoria
-9. If people with preexisting conditions are more prone to be hospitalized or die -Laurane

-##  Results:

-## Conclusions:
+##  Analysis and conclusions

-## Datasets to be used: